Ron Jeremy: Businesses

-Personal life
+Personal life and health

 On January 29, 2013, Jeremy drove himself to Cedars-Sinai Medical Center after experiencing severe chest pain.
 Doctors discovered an aneurysm near his heart and he was operated on the following day.
 Three weeks later, he was released from the hospital.

+It was reported in early 2023 by The Daily Beast that Jeremy suffered from "severe dementia", as determined by mental health experts who evaluated him following his arrest.

 Sexual assault allegations

 More than a dozen women have publicly accused Jeremy of sexual assault.
 Several of the allegations relate to his appearances at fan conventions, alleging that he would grope and insert his fingers into attendees without their consent.
 The organizers of the Exxxotica national adult conventions permanently banned Jeremy from their shows in October 2017 after a June 2017 social media campaign by webcam model Ginger Banks.
 Due to the allegations, the Free Speech Coalition, an industry trade group, rescinded its Positive Image Award, which it had presented to him in 2009.
+In November 2017, adult performer Jessica Drake gave an interview to Rolling Stone, and commented regarding the allegations surrounding Ron Jeremy: "I have viewed [Ron Jeremy] as the missing stair in the adult community."

 In June 2020, Jeremy was charged with four counts of rape and sexual assault by the Los Angeles County District Attorney's Office.
 Jeremy was accused of raping a 25-year-old woman at a home in West Hollywood in May 2014.
 He also allegedly sexually assaulted two women, ages 33 and 46, on separate occasions at a West Hollywood bar in 2017, and is accused of raping a 30-year-old woman at the same bar in July 2019.
 Many of the alleged assaults occurred at the Rainbow Bar and Grill where Jeremy was a regular.
 Owner of Golden Artists Entertainment, Dante Rusciolelli, announced they were dropping Jeremy as a client following the charges.
 On June 27, Jeremy pleaded not guilty to all charges.
 Jeremy posted his response to the charges on Twitter saying: "I am innocent of all charges.
 I can't wait to prove my innocence in court!
 Thank you to everyone for all the support."

 Three days after Jeremy was initially charged, prosecutors said they had an additional 25 allegations of misconduct involving Jeremy had been made, 13 of which had occurred in Los Angeles County.
 Subsequently, six additional women who worked in the adult entertainment industry came forward stating that Jeremy had raped or abused them.
 In July 2020, a law enforcement official confirmed that the Los Angeles County Sheriff's Department had received 30 new allegations of forcible rape and groping against Jeremy involving incidents that took place in Los Angeles County since 2000.